chris-anderson67/global-reducer/README.md

 # global-reducer
-Small React library to quickly create and use global stores using context and hooks.
+Small React library to quickly create and use global reducer-based stores using only context and hooks.

 ## Install
 ```